mkrotos/Algorithms/README.md

+##Algorithms

-Examples of algorithms from the book "Algorithms" by Aditya Y. Bhargava written in Python 3
+Examples of algorithms from the book:<br>
+"Grokking Algorithms: An illustrated guide for programmers and other curious people"<br>
+by Aditya Y. Bhargava<br>
+written in Python 3